dominik-lenda/creative-scala-template/notes.md

 # Expressions and values

-Expressions describe programs, values are the results of evaluating expressions
+Expressions describe programs, values are the results of evaluated expressions.

 # Types
 Types describe set of values.